 1. POLICY

-The Marine Biological Laboratory (MBL) shall take the necessary steps to prevent or reduce the severity of musculoskeletal disorders (MSDs).
+The Marine Biological Laboratory (MBL) will assist employees on the necessary steps to prevent or reduce the severity of musculoskeletal disorders (MSDs).
 The steps to be taken in the Ergonomics program include, but are not limited to, engineering controls, administrative controls, work practice controls, and the provision of personal protective equipment.

 2. AUTHORITY AND RESPONSIBILITY